rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 ### Let's add Bullet duh

 I agree that [bullet](https://github.com/flyerhzm/bullet) is a must have in any project, no matter how big or small.
-It's very difficult to catch every N + 1 query we build and it's even harder to detect cases like this where we should no longer preload the data.
+It's very difficult to catch every N + 1 in every query we build and it's even harder to detect cases like this where we should no longer preload the data.

 After installing bullet what we get is the following warning: